cym13/cym13.github.io/about.rst

 =======
-QTSBMFA
+QTSBAMF
 =======

-(Questions That Should Be More Frequently Asked)
+(Questions That Should Be Asked More Frequently)

 Who am I?
 =========